microsoft/0xDeCA10B/README.md

 ## Aren't smart contracts just for simple code?
 There are many options.
 We can restrict the framework to simple models: Perceptron, Naive Bayes, Nearest Centroid, etc.
-We can also combine off-chain computation with on-chain computation: encode off-chain to a higher dimensional representation and just have the final layers of the model fine-tune on-chain.
+We can also combine off-chain computation with on-chain computation in a few ways such as:
+* encoding off-chain to a higher dimensional representation and just have the final layers of the model fine-tuned on-chain,
+* using secure multiparty computation, or
+* using external APIs, or as they are called the blockchain space, oracles, to train and run the model

-External APIs can be used to train and run the model, though this isn't in the true spirit of the system which is to share models publicly.
+Some of those proposals are not in the true spirit of this system which is to share models completely publicly but for some applications they may be suitable.
-At least the data would be shared.
+At least the data would be shared so others can still use it to train their own models.

 ## Will transaction fees be too high?
 Fees in Ethereum are low enough for simple models: a few cents as of July 2019.